2015 President's Cup (Maldives)

-The 2015 President's Cup is the 65th season of the President's Cup.
-New Radiant Sports Club are the defending champions, having beaten Eagles in last season's final in extra time.
+The 2015 President's Cup was the 65th season of the President's Cup.
+New Radiant Sports Club were the defending champions, having beaten Eagles in last season's final in extra time.

-This is the first tournament under its current tournament format.
+This was the first tournament under its current tournament format.

 Participating teams

-According to the current format, all teams playing in the 2015 Dhivehi Premier League will be appearing in the President's Cup.
+According to the current format, all teams playing in the 2015 Dhivehi Premier League would appear in the President's Cup.

 Final draw

 The draw took place on 12 August 2015 at the FAM House in Male'.

 Venues

 2 venues in two islands were selected for the tournament.
-Group stage matches are to be played at both venues; (Group A matches in Kulhudhuffushi and Group B matches in Addu City), while the knock-out round matches are scheduled to be held at Addu City.
+Group stage matches were played at both venues; (Group A matches in Kulhudhuffushi and Group B matches in Addu City), while the knock-out round matches were held at Addu City.

 Background

-This is the second edition of this tournament, being played in a venue other than Male' since it was once held at Addu City in 1970.
-It is the first year for Kulhudhuffushi to host this tournament.
+This was the second edition of this tournament that was played in a venue other than Male' since it was once held at Addu City in 1970.
+It was the first year that Kulhudhuffushi hosted the tournament.